fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.HDInsight/v1.1.4/Get-AzureRmHDInsightJobOutput.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmHDInsightJobOutput** cmdlet gets the log output for a job from the Storage account associated with an azure_2 HDInsight cluster.
+The **Get-AzureRmHDInsightJobOutput** cmdlet gets the log output for a job from the Storage account associated with an Azure HDInsight cluster.

 ## EXAMPLES